CaffeinatedCup/nix-dotfiles/README.md

-My Personal NixOs Config
+# My Personal NixOs Config

 Need to add:
-- Switch to Anyrun
 - Add to waybar (dropdowns for stuff, better clock, make the flake do smth)
 - Configure wlougout and swaync
-- For nix icon make a dropdown for things (idk what, I saw it on unixporn)
-- Add to Hyprland (keybinds, window control, swaync)
-- Wallpaper switching (swww)
-- Neovim configs with nixvim
-- Make bash script for doom install
+## Add an option in hyprland to slide around a window (like a regular desktop environment)
-- Secrets management
+## Secrets management (agenix or SOPS-nix)
+## Add lanzaboot
 - SSH
 - Move hyprland xdg links into programs.options and use builtins.readfile

+## For nix icon make a dropdown for things (idk what, I saw it on unixporn)
 (Additions to waybar)
 - Tooltip on clock that shows date
 - Dropdown on flake that shows calc, terminal, browser, and other shit